Skip to main content

 Updated over a week ago

-In many cases, your app may feature similar content across multiple strings.
-A common example is a "cancel" button appearing on various pages.
-Though these buttons might be represented by distinct translation keys, their textual values will be the same.
+In many cases, your app might have similar content across multiple strings.
+A common example is a "cancel" button that appears on different pages.
+Even though these buttons might be tied to different translation keys, their text is the same.

-To prevent the need for repetitive translations of identical texts, we provide a feature called key referencing.
-This functionality allows you to create connections between two or more translation keys.
-When the translation for the "parent" key is updated, all associated "child" keys will automatically receive the same update, ensuring consistency and saving time.
+To avoid the hassle of translating identical texts repeatedly, we offer a feature called key referencing.
+This functionality lets you link two or more translation keys together.
+When the translation for the "parent" key is updated, all linked "child" keys automatically receive the same update.
+This ensures consistency and saves you time.

 How does it work?

-On Lokalise, every translation key is given a unique ID upon creation.
-Links between keys are formed using these IDs.
+In Lokalise, every translation key is assigned a unique ID when it’s created.
+Links (references) between keys are formed using these IDs.

-For example, imagine a translation key with the ID 1234 designated as the parent (referenced key).
+For example, let’s say a translation key with the ID 1234 is designated as the parent (referenced key).

-To link a child key to this parent, you would insert the following placeholder in the translation value for every referring key:
+To link a child key to this parent, you would insert the following placeholder in the translation value for each referring key:

 [%key_id:1234%]

-This reference can be part of a sentence:
+This reference can also be part of a sentence:

 Hello, [%key_id:1234%]